khoshghalb2c/shortlinkapi/README.md

 ## Getting Started
 Read the description below to get started with `shortlinkAPI`.

-!
-You are can shorten your long links in [this](https://shortlink.khoshghalb2c.ir/) link.

 ## How to use?
 You need to send 2 parameters to the server and wait for the response.
 **The values to send are as follows:**